 “It’s not just limited to the Dr. Martin Luther King, Jr. Boulevard here,” Duff said, standing at a busy SoNo intersection.
 “It’s really an area around that which I believe will enhance property values, enhance pride in our community and provide an area that will really live up to Martin Luther King and what he stood for and his name and respect that we should have for somebody who did so much for our country.”

-Joining Duff were the Rev. Lindsay Curtis, the Rev. Richard Wesley Clark, State Reps.
+Joining Duff were the Rev. Lindsay Curtis, the Rev. Richard Wesley Clarke, State Reps.
 Stephanie Thomas (D-143) and Travis Simms (D-140), Common Council member Darlene Young (D-District B) and Mayor Harry Rilling.

 Young said the area affected extends to Bouton Street in one direction and Lexington and Meadow Streets in the other.